How much does a Contract Specialist make?

 Average Salary: $167,396

 KPMG offers Contract Specialist jobs with a focus on managing contracts for various industries.
-KPMG operates globally, with offices in major cities worldwide.
+They operate globally, with major offices in New York, London, and Sydney.

 -